Willful Disobedience: Automatically Detecting Failures in Agentic Traces

+Because both specification extraction and \llmjudge{} scoring are model-mediated, we manually spot-checked them on the telecom domain of $\tau^2$-bench.
+For \texttt{output\_spec}, we sampled 15 evaluations (13 flagged violations across severity tiers, 2 compliant) and provided human annotators with the reported violation, score, and full trace and found that none of the 13 flags were false positives.
+On 10 random extracted specifications, we measured groundedness by sampling one rule per specification and manually verified whether it appeared in the agent system prompt and found that nine were fully grounded and one was technically present but missing conditional context making it a precision limitation rather than hallucination.
+We measured coverage by sampling ten prompt segments and manually verified whether each appeared in the extracted specification and found that nine were captured and the miss was JSON formatting guidance, not a behavioral rule we aim to encode.
+We repeated the same groundedness and coverage items with GPT-4o (weaker than our extractor) and GPT-5.2 (stronger), neither used for extraction and found that both agreed with the human labels on groundedness in 98.3\% of cases and on coverage in roughly 90\% of cases.
 The \texttt{output\_spec} evaluator assigns systematically lower scores to traces that fail the $\tau^2$ outcome evaluation (mean 56.9 vs.\ 70.2).
 As a binary classifier of $\tau^2$ failure, \texttt{output\_spec} achieves ROC-AUC 0.680.
 At a threshold of $<65$, it flags 48\% of $\tau^2$-failed traces (\autoref{fig:threshold-analysis}).
 Overall, \toolname{} does \emph{not} replace hand-authored ground truth.
 Some outcome errors, especially database-state mismatches, are not reliably observable from the conversation trace alone.